John Paulding: American Revolution

 Despite this slight, the men's popular acclaim generally increased throughout the 19th century, although opinion on their motives and actions remained divided.
 Some modern scholars have interpreted the episode as a major event in early American cultural development, representing the apotheosis of the "common man" in the new democratic society.

+The site where Paulding and his companions captured Andre is now commemorated as Patriot's Park on the border of Tarrytown and Sleepy Hollow.
+The stream cutting through the park, that serves as the boundary between the two villages, is known as Andre Brook.

 Personal life

 Paulding was born on October 16, 1758, at the Paulding homestead near Tarrytown in Peekskill in the Province of New York in what was then British America.
 He was the son of Joseph Paulding.

 Paulding was a self-sufficient yeoman farmer and was described as a strong, sturdy man, standing more than six feet tall, unusual for the era.
 Paulding married three times in his life, and lost two wives to death.
 In total he had nineteen children by them.
 On April 21, 1781, he was married to Sarah Tidd (1767–1789) of Salem, New York.

 After Sarah's death on October 23, 1789, he remarried to Esther Ward (1768–1804) on November 18, 1790.
 Esther was the daughter of Caleb Ward and Mary (née Drake) Ward.
 Together, they were the parents of: